yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/loops/index.md

 print("Have you seen that TikTok from /(trending[3]) yet?!");
 ```

 Right now, this doesn’t seem so bad.
 What if we had 100 creators on our list?
 1000?
-That’s a lot of lines of code to write and potentially a lot of places we would need to update it every time we added or removed a creator.
+That’s a LOT of lines of code to write and potentially a lot of places we would need to update it every time we added or removed a creator.

 ## Syntax (Arrays)